Protect your ONTAP cluster data using BlueXP backup and recovery

 • In GCP, BlueXP uses a new or existing project with a storage account for the Google Cloud Storage bucket.

-• In StorageGRID, BlueXP uses an existing storage account for the object store bucket.
+• In StorageGRID, BlueXP uses an existing tenant account for the S3 bucket.

 If you want to change the destination object store for a cluster in the future, you’ll need to unregister BlueXP backup and recovery for the working environment, and then enable BlueXP backup and recovery using the new cloud provider information.